bikematrix/documentation/docs/configuration.md

 # SDK Configuration

-This details out all the SDK / Web Component JSON configuration, all stored under the object `data-bikematrix-config`.
+This provides details of the SDK / Web Component JSON configuration required.
+It is  all stored under the object `data-bikematrix-config`.

 :::info

-The SDK web components were originally designed for Shopify.
-This leads to much of the configuration seeming convoluted.
+The SDK web components are built to support Shopify and other e-commerce platforms and websites.
+There is some configuration that is specific to Shopify to allow us to overcome limitations of that platform.

 Our goal for this documentation is to simplify and explain the configuration as much as possible.